Heart failure with preserved ejection fraction: Diagnosis

 Criteria for diagnosis of diastolic dysfunction or diastolic heart failure remain imprecise.
-This has made it difficult to conduct valid clinical trials of treatments for diastolic heart failure.
+This has made it difficult to conduct valid clinical trials of treatments for diastolic heart failure, indeed the natriuretic peptide thresholds used for patient inclusion in many trials have often been similar to those validated for ruling out acute heart failure, rather than for establishing a definitive diagnosis, and exclusion of mimics was not implemented, potentially contributing to the inclusion of heterogeneous patient populations..
 The problem is compounded by systolic and diastolic heart failure commonly coexisting when patients present with many ischemic and nonischemic etiologies of heart failure.
 Narrowly defined, diastolic failure has often been defined as "heart failure with normal systolic function" (i.e. left ventricular ejection fraction of 60% or more).
 Chagasic heart disease may represent an optimal academic model of diastolic heart failure that spares systolic function.

 A patient is said to have diastolic dysfunction if they have signs and symptoms of heart failure but the left ventricular ejection fraction is normal.
 A second approach is to use an elevated BNP level in the presence of normal ejection fraction to diagnose diastolic heart failure.
 Concordance of both volumetric and biochemical measurements and markers lends to even stronger terminology regarding scientific/mathematical expression of diastolic heart failure.
 These are both probably too broad a definition for diastolic heart failure, and this group of patients is more precisely described as having heart failure with normal systolic function.
 Echocardiography can be used to diagnose diastolic dysfunction but is a limited modality unless it is supplemented by stress imaging.
 MUGA imaging is an earlier mathematical attempt to distinguish systolic from diastolic heart failure.

 No single echocardiographic parameter can confirm a diagnosis of diastolic heart failure.
 Multiple echocardiographic parameters have been proposed as sufficiently sensitive and specific, including mitral inflow velocity patterns, pulmonary vein flow patterns, E/A reversal, tissue Doppler measurements, and M-mode echo measurements (i.e. of left atrial size).
 Algorithms have also been developed which combine multiple echocardiographic parameters to diagnose diastolic heart failure.